cozy-elixir/cozy_lark/README.md

 This package is an SDK builder.
 It provides utilities to reduce the cost of creating an SDK, such as:

 - building server-side API requests
-- handling event subscription
+- handling event subscriptions
-- getting access token
+- getting access tokens
 - converting the JSON string in the response to a map
 - ...